schorschie/schorschie.github.io/index.md

 > Bosch Automotive Steering GmbH
 > Schwäbisch Gmünd

-As the team's Scrum Master, I am responsible for planning, refining, and documenting the team’s projects and progress.
-I additionally support the continuous development of the team by providing the ability to use continuous integration methods for the team.
+I'm currently the team's data scientist in training and provide the team with data insights for operational design definition (ODD).
+I additionally support the software development capabilities of the team by providing the ability to use continuous integration methods for the team.

 Most valuable contributions of my side are: